 As we add value to crops grown in the state, producers will grow more of what is needed for the industries entering or expanding in our state.
 Likely, this will create more contracting opportunities thus less price volatility and more stability to agribusiness operations.
 Access to a dependable labor supply remains a challenge in some rural areas, so whatever we produce has to be adaptable to mechanical planting and harvesting.

-Forestry, alone, contributes $21 billion to South Carolina’s economy and provides 90,000 jobs.
+Forestry, alone, contributes $23.2 billion to South Carolina’s economy and provides more than100,000 jobs.
 SC’s existing paper and solid wood industries are recognized as among the best producers across the South, with several facilities rated world-class, plus two of the most recent paper mills in the U.S. Forest products fall into two distinct products – paper and paperboard shipped and used around the world, and solid wood products for housing, construction, repair and remodeling and outdoor living.
-Nearly 90% of both products are shipped to secondary processors, some of which are located in S.C.
-Recognizing the current housing decline, started in 2006 for solid wood, projected for recovery in 2016-17, means forestry’s $21 billion will not return immediately.
-But even though a slow recovery is projected, our current resources place us in good standing with the construction industry.
+A large percentage of both products are shipped to secondary processors, some of which are located in S.C.
 Today the greatest opportunity for forest products new plant expansion involves secondary paper and paperboard products where fiber is recycled or from other regions of the world as pulp.
 To increase jobs and economic impact from the forestry industry, there are two primary avenues.
 One is for the industry to process more wood through primary manufacturing, and the other is to add value to the wood that is processed through secondary manufacturing, provided the housing market supply and demand climate allows business profitability.
 Increases to primary manufacturing must be examined carefully to ensure that the forest resource can sustain the additional timber utilization.
 Secondary manufacturing adds value to wood that is already being harvested and increases job numbers and typically wage rates, which increase per capita income, but is dependent on housing market conditions.
-Forestry exports have been growing rapidly, now exceeding $1.3 billion, and can also be increased with expanded marketing efforts.
+Forestry exports in 2021 were $1.04 billion in value , and can be increased with expanded marketing efforts.
 Increasing “green” energy demands are also an opportunity for bioenergy production.

 Clemson University has the largest genomic catalog of plants in the world.
 We must leverage this resource through genomic research at the Pee Dee Research and Education Center, develop new plants, test them for viability, educate area farmers about how to grow them and then introduce them to the world market.
 Examples are seeds, plants, soil management, agro chemicals, irrigation, plant nutrients, specialty machinery and robotic development, and environmentally acceptable technology.